Siege of Kinsale: Initial moves

 Reinforcements arrived from Spain at Castlehaven, and on 24 December 1601 (English date, 3 January 1602 for the Catholic Irish and Spanish armies) moved into position at Coolcarron about three miles from the English camp.
-At about midnight the Irish in two columns, led by Hugh O'Neill and O'Donnell, set out from their camp at Coolcarron and marched for the ridgeline at Ardmartin overlooking the English encampment.
-The English scouts of Sir Richard Greames horse on outpost that night had been supposedly made aware of these movements when they observed the lit match of the Irish arquebusiers in the gloomy pre dawn moving into position on Ardmartin.
-Mountjoy being immediately made aware of the intelligence that the Irish were within three quarters of a mile of his camp beat to arms and sent the Marshal Sir Richard Wingfield to further appraise the situation who quickly returned to confirm the message.
+At about midnight the Irish, in two columns, led by Hugh O'Neill and O'Donnell, set out from their camp at Coolcarron and marched for the ridgeline at Ardmartin overlooking the English encampment.
+The English scouts of Sir Richard Greames' horse, on outpost that night, were supposedly made aware of these movements when they observed the lit match of the Irish arquebusiers in the gloomy pre-dawn moving into position on Ardmartin.
+Mountjoy, being immediately made aware of the intelligence that the Irish were within three quarters of a mile of his camp, beat to arms and sent the Marshal Sir Richard Wingfield to further appraise the situation; Wingfield quickly returned to confirm the message.
 Mountjoy meantime organized his troops to defend the main and lesser camps.
-However the situation was dire for the English as desertion, sickness and casualties had reduced the besieging army by nearly 50%.
-The great camp on the Northside was entrusted to the command of Colonel Sir Benjamin Berry with five regiments of foot, the Lord Deputys (715 men) of whom he was Lieutenant Colonel, the Lord Presidents (536 men), the Earl of Clanrickards (529 men), Lord Audlies (370 men) and Colonel Sir Richard Moryson (541).
+However, the situation was dire for the English, as desertion, sickness and casualties had reduced the besieging army by nearly 50%.
+The great camp on the Northside was entrusted to the command of Colonel Sir Benjamin Berry with five regiments of foot, the Lord Deputy's (715 men) of whom he was Lieutenant Colonel, the Lord President's (536 men), the Earl of Clanrickard's (529 men), Lord Audley's (370 men) and Colonel Sir Richard Moryson's (541).
 The lesser camp was commanded by the Earl of Thomond with his own regiment (572 men) and three others, Colonel Sir Richard Percy (544 men), Colonel Sir Charles Wilmot (454 men) and Colonel Sir Christopher Laurence (747 men).
-Mountjoy satisfied that his camps were protected as best they could be led his remaining forces to the Northwest to meet the Irish.
+Mountjoy, satisfied that his camps were protected as best they could be, led his remaining forces to the northwest to meet the Irish.